brianberns/ConUom/README.md

 var yd = 3 * ft;
 var sqyd = yd ^ 2;
 ```
-Note that all of the above values are of type `Unit`, and they're all based on the .
+Note that all of the above values are of type `Unit`, and they're all based on the Length dimension we defined at the top.
 Now let's to measure out exactly 8 square yards:
 ```csharp
 var areaSqYd = sqyd.Measure(8);
 ```
+This value has type `Measurement`.
+How many square meters are in 8 square yards?
+We can find out by converting
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2Nzg5MjM3MDVdfQ==
+eyJoaXN0b3J5IjpbLTczMjIxNDI4OV19
 -->